haleyyy2001/4115-hw4/README.md

 ### Lexer Algorithm

-- Processes source code character by character.
+- Reads the input text character by character.
-- Converts recognized patterns into tokens.
+- Matches patterns to produce tokens (e.g., keywords, notes, numbers).
-- Raises a `LexingError` on invalid input.
+- Raises a `LexingError` when encountering invalid or unknown characters.

 ### Parser Algorithm

-- Uses recursive descent parsing according to the CFG.
+- Implements a recursive descent parser based on the provided CFG.
+- Constructs an AST for valid inputs.
-- Raises `ParseError` on syntax violations.
+- Raises a `ParseError` if the syntax is invalid.

 ### AST Printer

-- Prints a readable AST tree for debugging.
+- Outputs a textual representation of the AST.
+- Useful for debugging intermediate representations.

 ### Code Generator Algorithm

-- Translates the AST into MIDI events.
+- Translates the AST into MIDI instructions.
-- Sets tempo, instrument, note sequences.
+- Applies global headers (tempo, instrument).
-- Produces `.mid` file output.
+- Produces a `.mid` file containing the resulting music.

 ### Error Handling

-- **LexingError** for invalid characters.
+- **LexingError**: For illegal character sequences or unexpected tokens.
-- **ParseError** for grammar mismatches.
+- **ParseError**: For grammar or syntax mismatches.
-- Potential semantic checks in code generation for invalid notes or durations.
+- **Semantic Checks**: May occur during code generation (e.g., invalid notes, durations).

 ---

 ## Code Optimization

-We introduce a code optimization stage to improve efficiency without changing the musical outcome.
+An optimization pass is included to refine the intermediate representation before final code generation.
+The goal is to minimize redundant instructions without changing the musical output.

 ### Implemented Optimization Techniques

-1. **Peephole Optimization (Merging Identical Notes)**:
+1. **Peephole Optimization**
-   Merges consecutive identical notes into a single note with a longer duration.
+   - Identifies consecutive identical notes and merges them into one with a longer duration.

-2. **Dead Store Elimination (Headers)**:
+2. **Dead Store Elimination**
-   Multiple assignments to `instrument` or `bpm` are reduced so only the last assignment is used.
+   - Removes redundant header assignments (e.g., multiple assignments to `instrument`, only the last one is relevant).

-3. **Loop Unrolling (Expanding `repeat(...)`)**:
+3. **Loop Unrolling**
-   `repeat(...)` constructs are expanded inline, eliminating loops and leaving fully duplicated notes.
+   - Expands `repeat(...)` constructs into explicit note sequences, removing loop constructs.

-4. **Another Peephole Optimization (Second Pass)**:
+4. **Additional Peephole Optimization**
-   After other transformations, a second peephole pass ensures multiple identical notes fully merge into the minimal number of notes.
+   - A second pass that further merges any newly consecutive identical notes after other optimizations.

-These four optimizations are applied in sequence.
+These optimizations are applied sequentially and can be observed in the sample programs below.

 ### Sample Input Programs and Expected Outputs

-Below are the four test inputs (`t1.txt`, `t2.txt`, `t3.txt`, `t4.txt`), each demonstrating one optimization.
-We also show the final IR (instrument, tempo, and notes) printed after optimization.
+Below are four demonstration inputs, each illustrating a specific optimization.

 #### t1.txt (Peephole Optimization)